Fundamental Relations as the Leading Order in Nonlinear Thermoelectric Responses with Time-Reversal Symmetry: Model and Discussions

-For the present Hamiltonian, \CV the absence of momentum dependence in a $\delta$-correlated random potential results in the vanishing of $w_{k'k}^{(A)}$, implying that such impurities make no skew scattering contribution to the second-order response \cite{Isobe2020}. \CIV This issue can be circumvented by considering the \CV screened \CIV Coulomb impurities \cite{He2021,Makushko2024,Isobe2020,Lu2024} that are randomly dispersed within the sample. \CV Beginning with the bare Coulomb potential in real space, $V_0(r) =\frac{e^2Q}{4\pi \varepsilon_0 \varepsilon r}$ captures the interaction between charge carriers and a charge impurity $Q$, where $r$ is the carrier-impurity separation and $\varepsilon_0(\varepsilon)$ is the vacuum (material) permittivity.
-Through Fourier transformation and considering Thomas-Fermi screening at long wavelength, the screened Coulomb interaction takes the form \(V(q)=\frac{2\pi\alpha v}{q + q_{\text{TF}}}\), where \CV $q=| \mathbf k-\mathbf{k'}|$ \CIV is the magnitude of the momentum transfer for an electron scattered from an initial state $\mathbf k$ to a final state $\mathbf k'$, \CIV $\alpha$ is a dimensionless coupling constant analogous to the fine-structure constant \cite{He2021}, $q_{\text{TF}}$ represents the Thomas-Fermi wave vector, \CV and we define $q_s=\frac{q_{\text{TF}}}{k_{F}}$.
-Experimentally, the ratio $\frac{q_{\text{TF}}}{k_{F}}$ requires three key physical quantities, the carrier density, Fermi velocity, and effective dielectric constant, which can be extracted from Hall bar transport measurements, scanning tunnelling microscopy and angle-resolved photoemission spectroscopy(such as $\frac{q_{\text{TF}}}{k_{F}} \lesssim $ 0.4 for Bi$_2$Se$_3$ \cite{He2021}). \CIV The scattering rate and relaxation time are both closely related to $q_s$, which indicate that the magnitude of Coulomb interaction is crucial to the second-order thermometric transport.
+Beginning with the bare Coulomb potential in real space, $V_0(r) =\frac{e^2Q}{4\pi \varepsilon_0 \varepsilon r}$ captures the interaction between charge carriers and a charge impurity $Q$, where $r$ is the carrier-impurity separation and $\varepsilon_0(\varepsilon)$ is the vacuum (material) permittivity.
+Through Fourier transformation and considering Thomas-Fermi screening at long wavelength, the screened Coulomb interaction takes the form \(V(q)=\frac{2\pi\alpha v}{q + q_{\text{TF}}}\), where $q=| \mathbf k-\mathbf{k'}|$ is the magnitude of the momentum transfer for an electron scattered from an initial state $\mathbf k$ to a final state $\mathbf k'$, $\alpha$ is a dimensionless coupling constant analogous to the fine-structure constant \cite{He2021}, $q_{\text{TF}}$ represents the Thomas-Fermi wave vector, and we define $q_s=\frac{q_{\text{TF}}}{k_{F}}$.
+Experimentally, the ratio $\frac{q_{\text{TF}}}{k_{F}}$ requires three key physical quantities, the carrier density, Fermi velocity, and effective dielectric constant, which can be extracted from Hall bar transport measurements, scanning tunnelling microscopy and angle-resolved photoemission spectroscopy(such as $\frac{q_{\text{TF}}}{k_{F}} \lesssim $ 0.4 for Bi$_2$Se$_3$ \cite{He2021}).
+The scattering rate and relaxation time are both closely related to $q_s$, which indicate that the magnitude of Coulomb interaction is crucial to the second-order thermoelectric transport.